kjeniks/packeta-qa-test/readme.md

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed
 - [Cypress](https://www.cypress.io/) installed (Run `npm install cypress` if not yet installed)
-- You need create your own '.env' file with following parameters:
+- You need create your own `.env` file with following parameters `'USER_EMAIL'` & `'USER_PASSWORD'` to be able to run the test with logged user.
-- `USER_EMAIL
-USER_PASSWORD `

 ## Setup